rcreagh/Graph-Algorithms/README.md

 # Graph-Algorithms
-Collection of graph useful graph algorithms written in Python.
+Collection of useful graph algorithms written in Python.

-NOTE: Very much work in progress
+NOTE: Very much work in progress.